usnistgov/IFA/README.md

 - Edit ifa_cl.tcl similar to ifa.tcl above
 - To create ifa_cl.exe, enter the command: freewrapTCLSH -f ifa-files.txt

+## Other

-Some features are not available in the user-built version including tooltips and unzipping compressed IFC files.
+- Some features are not available in the user-built version including tooltips and unzipping compressed IFC files.
+- Internally at NIST, IFA is built with [ActiveTcl 8.5.18 32-bit]<https://www.activestate.com/products/tcl/> and the [Tcl Dev Kit]<https://www.activestate.com/blog/tcl-dev-kit-now-open-source/> which is now an open source project.

 ## Disclaimers